TanBoonXuan2005/my_first_dapp/README.md

         ```
     -   This will allow you to see and manage your in-game currency.

+### 💡 Troubleshooting / Tips
+-   **Transaction Lag**: If you experience lag or delays during transactions (e.g., minting USDT or purchasing cards), try **opening the One Wallet extension in the side panel** of your browser.
+This often helps refresh the connection and speed up approval prompts.

 ## 🛠️ How to Run Locally

 If you prefer to run the game locally, follow these steps: